-Conductor Sun Min Lee has been the Robert Cutler Professor of Practice in Choral Arts at Lehigh University since 2012, which carries a variety of duties: she is the director of the women’s choir Dolce, an associate conductor of Lehigh Choral Arts, teacher of aural skills for both beginners and advanced musicians, and overseer of the voice program.
+Conductor Sun Min Lee has been the Robert Cutler Professor of Practice in Choral Arts at Lehigh University since 2012, which carries a variety of duties: she is the director of the women’s choir Dolce, the co-director of Lehigh Choral Arts, teacher of aural skills for both beginners and advanced musicians, and overseer of the voice program.
 Last spring under her direction, Dolce performed in Hawaii as a part of the Lehigh Choral Arts Concert Tour.

 Prior to the position at Lehigh, Ms. Lee served as an assistant professor of choral conducting at Rider University’s Westminster Choir College in Princeton, New Jersey.
 In addition to teaching conducting courses for both undergraduate and graduate students, she was the director of the Westminster Chapel Choir and the Rider University Chorale.
 Under her direction, the Chapel Choir made its debut in Carnegie Hall in 2010 and the Westminster Symphonic Choir performed in St. John Divine Church in New York City.

 During her residency at Westminster Choir College, Ms. Lee has also collaborated with many renowned guest conductors, including Anton Armstrong, Stephen Paulus, Kathy Romey, Dale Warland, Mark Laycock, Fernando Raucci, Peter Bagley, and Lorin Maazel, with whom the Symphonic Choir performed Mozart’s Coronation Mass with the New York Philharmonic Orchestra in 2006.